 Qualitative & Quantitative Research Methods

-This class is a client-based project work, where you work in a small group and carry out a project of interest to a client while at the same contributing to environmental entrepreneurship in practice.
+This class, run by the Department of Civil & Environmental Engineering, is a client-based project work where you carry out a project of interest to a client while at the same contributing to environmental entrepreneurship in practice.

 Entrepreneurship, Innovation & Commercialisation